Contact Us | Login | July 24, 2008

 Tax-Exempt Equipment Loan Program (EasyLoan)

+CHEFA provides a tax-exempt financing alternative for the purchase of capital equipment and associated improvements.
 The program features an abridged application process, standardized loan documentation, and reduced financing fees compared to a traditional bond financing.
-Debt issued through this program is secured by the assets financed and the issue is privately placed with a lending company through a competitive bid process.
+The issue is privately placed with one lending company.

 Who Can Borrow